The-Code-Alchemist/Coding-Dojo/README.md

         - C:\dev\apache-maven-<version.number>
     3. Set MAVEN_HOME to the directory to which you extracted the Maven zip folder such as C:\dev\apache-maven-<version.number>
-        - Add %MAVEN_HOME%\bin to system environment variables
+        - Add %MAVEN_HOME%\bin to your PATH system variable
         - Use one of the following commands to check whether Maven has been set properly.
           Use a terminal prompt or anything similar depending on your operating system.
 Windows has the PowerShell for example.
           Preferred:   mvn -v